dbcli/pgcli.com/content/django-pgcli.md

 ### Credit

 My personal thanks to [Ash Christopher](https://github.com/ashchristopher/) for taking the initiative to create this package.
-It was a well requested feature of pgcli, so you just made a lot of people happy.
+It was a well requested feature of pgcli, you just made a lot of people happy.